 - Raw Peanuts

 Fruits are the squirrel’s second favorite food after nuts.
-They frequently climb trees in quest of juicy, sweet, and delectable fruits.
+They frequently climb trees for juicy, sweet, and delectable fruits.
 Fruits, like nuts, come in a variety of shapes and sizes.
 Once again, the question is which fruit is healthier for a squirrel.

 Fruits recommended for squirrels: